rtacconi/sansapp/README.md

 Cookbook details
 ----------------
 There are two recipes, one per each server type.
 IP numbers are setup in .kitchen.yml and the IPs are passed as Chef attributes to the cookbook to configure nginx.
-The Go code if fetched from another repository (git@github.com:rtacconi/sans_code.git) to make the cookbook a little bit more realistic.
+The Go code is fetched [from another repository](git@github.com:rtacconi/sans_code.git) to make the cookbook a little bit more realistic.

 A systemd init script controls the Go script which runs the 'Hello World' example.

-Value are repeated over the cookbook and they should go in the attributes file (DRY), however due to time constraint I will leave as it is.
+Values are repeated over the cookbook and they should go in the attributes file (DRY), however due to time constraint I will leave as it is.
 I did not have the time to run Rubocop and Foodcritic.

 The final test is run from the test.sh script and it is the following: